mtollefsen/mtollefsen.github.io/_pages/unofficial-masters-of-doom-companion.md

 Last Updated: June 24, 2022

 This is an unofficial online companion to the book *[Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture](https://www.amazon.com/Masters-Doom-Created-Transformed-Culture/dp/0812972155)* (non-affiliate link) written by David Kushner.
-The book follows two of the founders of id Software, a company responsible for the creation of the cutting edge games Doom and Quake.
-I loved reading this book and kept thinking how much I wanted a webpage I could consult that would have links to some of the images, games, and videos that the book references.
-I'm hoping this webpage will fill that niche. **Be aware that because some of the book's contents is explicit some of the contents of this companion is explicit as well.** As an additional disclaimer, I do not own or host any of the media that I link here on this page.
+Below are links to different images, videos, and games in the order that they're referenced in the book, organized by chapter and page.
+I loved reading the book and kept thinking how great it would be to have a single resource with links to all the crazy pieces of history that the book mentions (e.g. Bill Gates in a trench coat with a shotgun).
+Be aware that because some of the book's contents is explicit **some of the contents of this companion is explicit as well.** As an additional disclaimer, I do not own or host any of the media that I link here on this page.

 #### Introduction - The Two Johns
 - page ix [Quake III Arena](https://store.steampowered.com/app/2200/Quake_III_Arena/)